carpentries-incubator/fair-bio-practice/_episodes/02-os-introduction.md

 > >* Open Notebooks improve reproducibility T
 > >* Open Notebooks can create patenting issues T*
 > >* Open Access permits the whole society to benefit from scientific findings T
-> >* Posting your Excel files on the group webpage is in the spirit of Open Data F
 > >* Citizen Science engages public in the research process T
 > >
 > > ** For patenting, only the dates of public release and patent application